-14. View from the footpaths at the rear of Temple Hall across the fields, Wellsborough properties on Tinsel Lane can be seen, along with the tower of St. John's church at Shenton amongst trees.
+The view to the south of the B585 Bosworth Road (Wellsborough) shows the footpath across two grazing paddocks.
+(Manor Farm Cottage & Manor Farm) which descends in the direction of Shenton through arable farm land.
+Looking southeast farm buildings and the residential properties on Tinsel Lane can be seen, along with the tower of St. John's church at Shenton amongst trees.
 Various other steeples & spires are also visible in the distance.
 To the west in the direction of Sibson is extensive farmland as well as a cone shaped prominence nicknamed 'Mount Judd', a spoil heap from a former quarry.
 To the east, the town of Market Bosworth and the spire of St. Peter's Church in Market Bosworth.